vippsas/shopify-companion/README.md

 * Easily add Vipps icon in footer using Theme Editor
 * Sync order data with the Vipps app

-The companion app can be used in combination with [Vipps Checkout app for Shopify](https://developer.vippsmobilepay.com/docs/plugins-ext/checkout-shopify/).
+The companion app can be only used in combination with [Vipps Checkout app for Shopify](https://developer.vippsmobilepay.com/docs/plugins-ext/checkout-shopify/).

 ![Vipps badges](docs/images/companion-badges.png)